giellalt/lang-olo/olo.md

+# Livvi description

+All documents in one file

 Disambiguator for Olonets

 ## Sets

 Sentence delimiters are the following: "<.>" "<...>" "<!>" "<?>" "<¶>"

 ### Part-of-Speech
 * N = noun